rebryant/pkc-artifact/README.md

 TESTING

 After installation, running "make test" will run PKC on some simple examples in the "test-data" subdirectory.
+The three formulas should have model counts of 5, 256, and 1024.

 RUNNING